 Graduate Record Examination (GRE) Requirements

 - All applicants who do not have a degree (undergraduate or graduate) from a Canadian university are required to submit an official GRE® General Test Score (no exceptions).
+Please note that home test options may be available in some regions (see for example, ETS).

 - Applicants who have a degree from a Canadian university are strongly encouraged, but not required, to submit an official GRE® General Test Score, especially if their undergraduate degree is not from a major university.